Git-Robbed/smells_phishy/README.md

 ### Layer 1: Threat Intelligence
 Extracts URLs from the email and checks them against:
 - Google Safe Browsing API (malware, social engineering, unwanted software)
-- PhishTank (community-verified phishing sites)
-- urlscan.io (historical malicious verdicts) - *only if configured*
+- urlscan.io (historical malicious verdicts) - *optional, if configured*

 If any source flags the content as malicious, an immediate "DANGER" verdict is returned.